mdn/content/files/en-us/web/javascript/reference/global_objects/function/function/index.md

 {{jsxref("Statements/function", "function statement", "", 1)}} and calling it within
 your code because such functions are parsed with the rest of the code.

-All arguments passed to the function are treated as the names of the identifiers of the parameters in the function to be created, in the order in which they are passed.
+All arguments passed to the function, except the last, are treated as the names of the identifiers of the parameters in the function to be created, in the order in which they are passed.
 Omitting an argument will result in the value of that parameter being `undefined`.